secretsauceai/secret_sauce_ai/README.md

 - ASR: the ASR transcribes the utterance into a normalized text (what's the weather like in Munich tomorrow)
 - NLU: the uttrance {'what's the weather like tomorrow in Munich'}, is broken down by intent and the entities (key words) 'intent': 'weather_forecast', 'entities': {'date-time': 'tomorrow', 'location': 'Munich'}
-- the weather skill contains instructions on how to input the entities are passed to the API to get the weather forecast for the date that is 'tomorrow' for 'Munich'
+- the weather skill contains instructions on how the entities are passed to the API to get the weather forecast for the date that is 'tomorrow' for 'Munich'
 - NLG: the information provided by the weather API is formatted (slotted) usually using a response template response: '{tomorrow} in {Munich} it will be {cloudy} with a high of {22} and a low of {13} degrees'
 - TTS: the TTS reads the NLG response out loud for the user.